xoss-io/e2evc/01_introduction.md

         \/         \/        \/                    \/       \/   /_____/               \/
 ```

-Welcome to the E2EVC digital edition Automation Masterclass
+Welcome to the E2EVC DIGITAL | THE WORLD Automation Masterclass

 # Who we are